OnionIoT/Onion-Docs/Omega2/Documentation/Hardware-Overview/Expansions/OLED-Expansion.md

 ![photo](https://raw.githubusercontent.com/OnionIoT/Onion-Docs/master/Omega2/Documentation/Doing-Stuff/img/oled-onion-display.png)

-This Expansion communicates with the Omega using the I2C protocol.
+This Expansion communicates with the Omega using the I2C protocol, it's I2C device address is `0x3c`.
 If you're curious, check out the [article on I2C](#communicating-with-i2c-devices).

 <!-- // mention this expansion is controlled with i2c -->